sola-st/IdBench/README.md

 In addition to the three benchmark datasets, we provide two supplementary files providing additional information regarding the identifiers in Idbench.
 1. [Identifier_cross_lang_freq_stats.csv](identifier_cross_lang_freq_stats.csv) provides statistics of the number of times the selected identifiers occur in JavaScript, Python and Java corpora.
 2. [Identifier_role_stats.csv](identifier_role_stats.csv) provides information on how often an identifier appears as a function name, variable name, or property name.
+3. [Interesting_subsets.csv](interesting_subsets.csv) manually labels some pairs of identifiers as abbreviations, opposites, synonyms, added subtokens, and tricky tokenization (see RQ3 in the paper).

 ## 5) Survey Conducted to Build the Dataset
 IdBench is build based on a survey of 500 software developers.
 The following gives shows the instructions shown to participants, examples of questions asked, and details about the distribution of participants.